mhdr/sc-widgets/ScArc.md

 Get the arc painter
 - **Point getPointFromAngle(float degrees, float radiusAdjust)**<br />
 **Point getPointFromAngle(float degrees)**<br />
-Calc point position from relative angle in degrees.
+Calc point position from relative angle in degrees.<br />
 Note that the angle must be relative to the start angle defined by the component settings and not intended as a global angle.
 - **float getAngleFromPoint(float x, float y)**<br />
-Find the angle from position on the component.
+Find the angle from position on the component.<br />
 This method consider the angles limits settings and return a relative angle value within this limits.
 - **boolean belongsToArc(float x, float y, float precision)**<br />
 **boolean belongsToArc(float x, float y)**<br />